 Hello and welcome!
-I am Laura Cutler, Licensed Marriage and Family Therapist.
-For nearly 20 years, I have been working with adults, children, youth, families, and communities in the field of psychotherapy and child welfare in a variety of settings, including private practice, the foster care system, and hospital setting.
+I am Laura Cutler, Licensed Marriage and Family Therapist (LMFT).
+For more than 20 years, I have been working with adults, children, youth, families, and communities in the field of psychotherapy and child welfare in a variety of settings, including private practice, the foster care system, and hospital setting.
 It has been said that one of the most courageous things a human being can do is to enter therapy.
 The inner world of thoughts, feelings, and body sensations can often feel overwhelming.
-Whether you are struggling with anxiety, depression, anger, current or post-traumatic experiences, relationship problems, grief and loss, or any other human experience for which you need support, healing, and encouragement, you have come to the right place.
+Whether you are struggling with anxiety, depression, anger, current or post-traumatic experiences, relationship problems, grief and loss, or any other human experience for which you need support, healing, individualized strategies, and encouragement, you have come to the right place.

 My own journey began with anxiety and depression as a young child, which continued into adulthood.
 As a child and adolescent, I lived in a private hell of anxiety and a deep sadness that I could not understand.
 Learning about proper nutrition and meditation helped significantly.
 But it was not until I entered therapy in my mid-30's that I began to see how my childhood experiences and current ways of thinking, feeling, and behaving, were shaping me, dictating the degree to which I could explore and enjoy my own life.
 During my first session, I experienced a thrill of hope beyond description, a glimmering of what may be possible in my quest for total freedom to live, love, create, and make my contribution to the world in this lifetime.
 I loved the therapeutic experience so much that I went back to school to become a therapist.